-- Emphasized Style is used for general emphasis, generic arguments, book titles, names of sections of other manuals, and notes from the authors. - Typewriter is used for program and file names, LATEX code, and LyX code and functions. - Sans Serif is used for menu, button, or dialog box names, and the names of keyboard keys. - Noun Style is used for people's names.
+- Emphasized Style is used for general emphasis, generic arguments, book titles, names of sections of other manuals, and notes from the authors. - Typewriter is used for program and file names, LyX code and functions. - Sans Serif is used for menu, button, or dialog box names, and the names of keyboard keys. - Noun Style is used for people's names. - Bold is used for LaTeX code

-For menu accelerator keys and other more obscure keybindings, you'll probably get referred to the Key Bindings section of the "Extended Features Manual" (the file Extended.lyx).
+For menu accelerator keys and keybindings, you'll probably get referred to the Key Bindings section of the "Extended Features Manual" (the file Extended.lyx).
 When we do need to reference keys, we'll use the following prefixing convention:

-- "C-" indicates the Control- key.

-- "S-" indicates the Shift- key.

-- "M-" indicates the Meta- key, which on some keyboards will be the Alt-key.

-- "F1" ...
-"F12" are the function keys.

-- "Esc" is the escape key.

-- "Left" "Right" "Up" "Down": self-explanatory.

-- "Insert" "Delete" "Home" "End" "PageUp" "PageDown": these are the 6 keys that appear above the cursor keys on many PC keyboards.
-"PageUp" and "PageDown" are called "Prior" and "Next" on some keyboards.
+- "C-" indicates the Control- key. - "S-" indicates the Shift- key. - "M-" indicates the Meta- key, which on some keyboards will be the Alt- key. - "F1" ...
+"F12" are the function keys. - "Esc" is the escape key. - "Left" "Right" "Up" "Down": self-explanatory. - "Insert" "Delete" "Home" "End" "PageUp" "PageDown": these are the 6 keys that appear above the cursor keys on many PC keyboards.
+"PageUp" and "PageDown" are called "Prior" and "Next" on some keyboards. - Return and Enter both refer to the same key.
+Some keyboards label the Return key as "Return," others as "Enter," still others have two keys.
+LyX treats all of them as the same key, so we'll use Return and Enter interchangeably.